 Health Care and Social Assistance is Australia’s largest and fastest growing industry, growing more than 20% in the past decade.
 It’s workforce is, however, highly feminised which consequently becomes a barrier to men’s workforce participation across the industry.
 As the predominantly female healthcare and social assistance workforces have placed women on the frontlines, while people in other industries work from home or lose employment, the Workplace Gender Equality Agency has suggested that men may take on more domestic work and caring duties which could potentially shift the gendered division of labor.
 How can a healthy construct of masculinity support men to reimagine career paths as carers?

 These small shifts provide an opportunity for workplaces to keep building on the momentum fathers are finding in their homes.
-While Father’s Day was a great prompt for this conversation, it’s one that needs to be taking place every day.
 The facilitation of this conversation shows just how important it is to give men a voice in conversations around gender equality, and the need for safe spaces to explore how they hope to embrace healthy masculinity – new norms that set men and women free to be who we really want to be.